-Figure 5.8 shows the outcomes of death or ESRD within one year of a live discharge from an AKI hospitalization.
-To increase the precision of these estimates, we created the cohort for this figure to include patients with a first AKI hospitalization in 2011 or 2012.
-Patients were alive, aged 66 or older, without ESRD, with Parts A and B coverage, and with no Medicare Advantage plan on January 1 of the year of their AKI hospitalization.
-Those who were discharged alive from their AKI hospitalization were followed from the date of discharge until 365 days after discharge.
-For the models of time to ESRD and time to the composite end point of ESRD or death, the survival time was calculated from the date of AKI discharge to the earliest date of ESRD, death, disenrollment from Parts A or B, switch to a Medicare Advantage program, or 365 days following the first AKI discharge.
+Figure 5.8 shows the outcomes of death or ESRD within one year of a live discharge from a hospitalization with AKI.
+To increase the precision of these estimates, we created the cohort for this figure to include patients with a first hospitalization with AKI in 2012 or 2013.
+Patients were alive, aged 66 or older, without ESRD, with Parts A and B coverage, and with no Medicare Advantage plan on January 1 of the year of their first hospitalization with AKI.
+Those who were discharged alive from their hospitalization with AKI were followed from the date of discharge until 365 days after discharge.
+For the models of time to ESRD and time to the composite end point of ESRD or death, the survival time was calculated from the date of discharge of the hospitalization with AKI to the earliest date of ESRD, death, disenrollment from Parts A or B, switch to a Medicare Advantage program, or 365 days following discharge.
 Note that the mortality model in this year's ADR was not censored at the start of ESRD.
-For the mortality model, survival time was calculated from the date of AKI discharge to the earliest of death, disenrollment from Parts A or B, switch to a Medicare Advantage program, or 365 days following the first AKI discharge.
+For the mortality model, survival time was calculated from the date of discharge from the first hospitalization with AKI to the earliest of death, disenrollment from Parts A or B, switch to a Medicare Advantage program, or 365 days following discharge.

-Figures 5.9 and 5.10 present physician visits after a live discharge from an AKI hospitalization.
-Claims were searched for services provided by primary care physicians, nephrologists, and cardiologists for 365 days following the discharge date of the AKI hospitalization.
-Primary care visits were defined based on the Medicare physician specialty code values of 01, 08 and 11, cardiologist visits with specialty code 06, and nephrology visits with specialty code 36.
-Figures

-5.11 and 5.12 show time-to-first-claim for specified laboratory tests.
+Figures 5.9-5.11 present physician visits and laboratory tests within the first six months after a live discharge from a hospitalization with AKI.
+For Figure 5.9, claims were searched for services provided by nephrologists for 180 days following the discharge date of the hospitalization with AKI.
+In the Medicare data, nephrology visits were a provider specialty code 36, while in the Clinformatics[TM] data they were identified by a provider category code for nephrologist (PROVCAT 0597-0604).
+Figures 5.10 and 5.11 show time-to-firstclaim for specified laboratory tests.
 A first serum creatinine measurement was defined as the first claim with a Healthcare Common Procedure Coding System (HCPCS) code of 80047, 80048, 80049, 80050, 80053, 80054, 80069, or 82565.
-Likewise, first urinary microalbumin measurement was defined as the first claim with an HCPCS code of 82042, 82043, 82044, or 84156.
-Patients were followed from date of discharge until 365 days after discharge, and censored on the earliest date of death, development of ESRD, disenrollment from Parts A or B, or switch to a Medicare Advantage program.
+Likewise, first urinary microalbumin measurement was defined as the first claim with an HCPCS code of 82042, 82043, 82044, or